 I love a Christmas song and a bit of sparkle, I’m a firm believer that you should use as many Christmas decorations as you can throw at a tree (and a few more for luck), and if my mum threatens once more to ditch the traditional turkey as our Christmas dinner I might actually throw my reindeer slippers at her.
 I’m all for tradition, familiarity and festivities.
-The odd Christmas pun is a joy, but it has so much more impact when it’s mixed in with a bit more meaning.
+But Christmas marketing can easily end up a bit bland or missing the mark.

-The problem is, so much Christmas copy is the same.
-It’s the same as it was last year and the same as everyone else has written this year.
-The supermarket is using the same copy as the florist, who’s stolen her ideas off the local Thai restaurant.
-It’s confusing and actually, nobody is really telling us anything other than that Christmas is coming.
+So much Christmas marketing is the same.
+It’s the same as it was last year and the same as everyone else has used this year.
+The supermarket is using the same copy as the florist, who’s stolen her ideas off that big TV ad.
+It’s confusing and actually, all it says is that Christmas is coming – which we already know.

 And while we LOVE the familiar and everything that makes us feel festive (or at least, I do), it all becomes a bit unimaginative if you’re not careful.

 A bit of cheese is good.
 A bit of festivity is perfect for the time of year.
-Use those puns for inspiration, use them to get in the Christmas frame of mind, play with them to make a pun of your own (if it’s relevant).
+Use those puns for inspiration, use them to get in the Christmas frame of mind, play with them to make a (relevant) pun of your own.